 By Dr. Clementine Msengi

-Challenges are an inevitable part of life.
-Facing them with a tried-and-true approach can mean the difference between growth and stagnation.
-These five simple steps can help individuals, groups, and organizations face challenges with confidence and find PEACE in the process.
+The five steps below can help individuals, groups, and organizations face challenges with confidence and find PEACE in the process.

-The way we deal with challenges reflects our personalities, belief systems, priorities, life purpose, and position of power.
-Evaluate how other individuals and organizations have resolved similar challenges.
-We learn from others when take time to evaluate multiple solutions.
+The way we deal with challenges reflects our personalities, belief systems, priorities, and life purpose.
+We learn best when take time to evaluate multiple solutions.

 For more information on finding inner peace, check my recent blog.